jgilfelt/android-geras/README.md

 #### app

-Sample Android app that feeds selected [Sensor][2] data to Geras via MQTT at a given series path.
-Supply your Geras API key [here][3].
+Android app that feeds selected [Sensor][2] data to Geras via MQTT at a given series path.
+Supply your Geras API key as a resource [value][3].
 A long running service will establish a wake lock and maintain SensorEventListeners and an MQTT broker connection for its duration.

 Example
 -------